philc/book-notes/why we sleep - matthew walker.md

       * Initial read on the direction of causality here: "rats deprived of REM sleep during infancy go on to become socially withdrawn and isolated as adolescents and adults."
   * Alcohol suppresses REM sleep.
-Mothers who drink, even a glass in the first two weeks, noticeably inhibit the REM sleep of hte fetus.
+Mothers who drink, even a glass in the first two weeks, noticeably inhibit the REM sleep of the fetus.
 Same is true when drinking while breast feeding.
   * Alcohol consumption during pregnancy has been linked to autism.
   * "What emerges from all of those studies is that REM sleep is not optional during early human life, but obligatory.
-Every hour of REM sleep appears to count, as evidenced by the desperate attempt by a fetu sor newborn to regain any REM sleep when it is lost."
+Every hour of REM sleep appears to count, as evidenced by the desperate attempt by a fetus or newborn to regain any REM sleep when it is lost."
-  * At birth, the NREM/REM ratio beings at 50/540, and throughout childhood, slowly transitions to 80/20.
+  * At birth, the NREM/REM ratio beings at 50/50, and throughout childhood, slowly transitions to 80/20.
   * Argues that brain pathway expansion is the priority early in life, and is done via REM.
 Pruning pathways, for efficiency, becomes the priority at puberty, and is done through NREM.
   * Good analogy of an ISP using use-dependent shaping of the network